softchris/copilot-workshop/06 cli/README.md

 You've been running the game so far by calling `npx http-server .` in the terminal, which sets up a server for you to run the game.

-I'ts easy to forget the command, so we can ask our AI tool for how to run the game, or any project with a prompt like so:
+It's easy to forget the command, so we can ask our AI tool for how to run the game, or any project with a prompt like so:

 > PROMPT: "how do I run this project?"